Netflix/dispatch/docs/configuration/plugins/configuring-jira.md

 # Configuring Jira

 {% hint style="info" %}
-By default Dispatch ships with Jira support.
+Dispatch ships with Jira support.
 Each Jira installation is unique, so you will likely want to create a Jira specific plugin for your organization.
+This plugin is not required for core functionality, however a plugin of type `ticket` must always be enabled.
 {% endhint %}

 ## `JIRA_BROWSER_URL` \[Required\]